Welcome to the famous Tour de Winery.

 We sat on a small covered balcony, accompanied by a small group of Russian tourists, and tasted some of their most popular wines.
 In the summer months, the balcony is probably open and offers beautiful views of the valley.
 We didn’t have a tour of the premises, which is something I usually look forward to when visiting a new place.

-I have to say it’s a shame the owners don’t take better advantage of the surroundings and beautiful landscape around – I can imagine stunning wine tasting session right at the edge of the vineyards.
+I have to say it’s a shame the owners don’t take better advantage of the surroundings and beautiful landscape of Cyprus around – I can imagine stunning wine tasting session right at the edge of the vineyards.

 The setting is a huge part of the whole experience and it’s a shame that this one didn’t really live up to my expectations.